githubhelp/testy-testersdotter/README.md

 Hubot
 =====

-This GitHub's Campfire bot, hubot.
+This is GitHub's Campfire bot, hubot.
 He's pretty cool.

 Playing with Hubot